 Snap's:

 Snaps do work on the Fairphone 5.
-Compatibility is hit or miss.
+Compatibility far better now, but still hit or miss.

 Snaps can be enabled with the app "Snapz0r".
 The only issue I have is that it lets you uninstall things in ways where you don't know what is being done.
 It is great for installing snap and seeing whats on the phone but I installed and managed snap's with the terminal.